The benefits of meditation

 The benefits of meditation are numerous!
 Studies now prove that everyone can benefit from meditation.
 Most importantly, this practice forms the corner stone of a good wellness or treatment plan.
 Why?
-Because, its free, secondly, you can do it at home, further more, you can do it alone, and finally, the continuity this affords make the benefits enormous.
-When I recommend meditation to someone its for a variety of reasons.
+Because its free, secondly, you can do it at home, furthermore, you can do it alone, and finally, the continuity this affords make the benefits enormous.
+When I recommend meditation to someone it is for a variety of reasons.
 Often, they will need help with stress, anxiety, depression, and in these instances a grounding meditation is ideal.

 Another type of meditation, Yoga Nidra, is perfect for supporting a long term goal such as, fertility, or when living with chronic illness.
 Likewise, it is helpful for someone dealing with chronic pain, or for those wanting to change a behaviour, for example, anger management.
 Likewise, when someone wants to change a habit, for instance giving up smoking.

 Yoga Nidra is a form of self-hypnosis.
 Firstly you are guided through a body scan, and when you reach a deep level of relaxation, you are asked to state your "Sankalpa" 3 times.
 Sankalpa is sanskrit and means 'intention'.
 In the same vein as creative visualization, you can liken it to a seed of intention we plant in our subconscious.

 However, there are some rules around your Sankalpa.
 It must be positive, it must be said in the present tense (as if already achieved), finally, it needs to be a long-term goal of at least 2-3 months to achieve.

 For example, if someone is dealing with chronic back pain their sankalpa may be 'I am pain free'.